rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 - Create and manage virtual environments.

 ### Installation
-On macOs, you can install this tool using [Homebrew](https://brew.sh/):
+On macOS, you can install this tool using [Homebrew](https://brew.sh/):

 ```
 brew install pyenv